 When discussing code coverage with people, particularly outside the TDD community, I often hear them talk about 80% Code Coverage.
 This is particularly true for legacy code bases.
-I have also in a previous role been given this as a target.
-As with many metrics and targets, the question “why” is the most interesting.
-Or phrased another way, what is the intent behind the goal?
+In a previous role, I have also been given this 80% target.
+As with many metrics and targets, the question I am most interested in is how was this number chosen?
+What is the intent behind the goal?

-The obvious intent is to encourage developers to write tests, which makes sense, however, I always wonder, why 80%?
+The obvious intent is to encourage developers to write tests, which makes sense.
+But why 80%?
 Is this a magic number where the impact of issues in the remaining 20% is significantly lower?
-Is it because in a typical codebase 20% of code is too expensive to test?
-Or, is it simply a number that someone picked
+Is it because in a typical codebase, 20% of code is too expensive to test?
+Or is it simply a number that someone picked?

 It is widely known that low code coverage is bad.
-But, it is also known that the opposite does not hold true.
-In fact, high code coverage is not necessarily good.
+But the opposite does not always hold true.
+In fact, high code coverage for the sake of reaching a target is not necessarily good.
 Turning around my question a little, let’s think about why low code coverage is bad.
-Essentially the issue with low code coverage is that you haven’t tried running your code, you do not know how it will behave when it is run.
-If you bought a car and the manufacturer said, this is our new model and no-one has tried it yet, I doubt you would be very impressed.
+Essentially, the issue with low code coverage is that you haven’t tried running your code; you do not know how it will behave when it is run.
+If you were in the market for a car and the manufacturer said, “This is our new model.
+No one has tried it yet,” I doubt you would trust it to work.
 Yet with low code coverage, this is the position we put our users in.

-With our legacy code, why do we want to improve our code coverage?
+So why do we want to improve code coverage of our legacy code?
 Simply to reduce the cost of bugs that customers find as we extend/change the code.
 Therefore, how many serious bugs will we find/prevent by improving code coverage from 79% to 80%?
-Well, it depends, what is the code that we are testing with that extra one percent.
+Well, it depends.
+What is the code that we are testing with that extra one percent?
 How important is the code?
 This shows that not every bit of code coverage is equal.
-Therefore it is entirely possible to take two regression suites for the same code each hitting 80% code coverage and one is significantly better than the other.
+Therefore it is entirely possible to take two regression suites for the same code, each hitting 80% code coverage, and have one be significantly better than the other.

 Being a triathlete, I do a fair amount of running and was recently thinking, what is a good time to complete a 5k run?
 I came to the shocking conclusion that it depends.
 If you’re new to running, 30 minutes might be good.
 If you're a good runner, it might be 20 minutes.
-For a professional, 15 minutes or even better.
-The only consistent quality for a good run is beating a personal best.
-Something that @Garmin is successfully capitalizing on with #beatyesterday.
+For a professional, it might be 15 minutes or even faster.
+The only consistent quality for a good run is beating a personal best—something that @Garmin is successfully capitalizing on with #beatyesterday.

 Here comes the shameless sales pitch.
-Diffblue Cover can help kick start your quest to improve Java code coverage.
+Diffblue Cover can help kickstart your quest to improve Java code coverage.
 Let AI do the work for you.
-If you want to find out more, take a look at Diffblue Playground, our website, request a demo of Diffblue Cover.
-Or get in touch with me @jgwilson42.
+If you want to find out more, take a look at Diffblue Playground, explore our website, request a demo of Diffblue Cover, or get in touch with me @jgwilson42.